Whilst recommendations vary, vets typically suggest that you should have your Chihuahua spayed or neutered between the ages of four and nine months.

 Having your Chihuahua spayed or neutered will prevent them from breeding, which in turn will help deal with overpopulation.
 Even if you don’t plan on breeding your Chihuahua, the hormones set off by a female in heat is a powerful attractant to unfixed males.

-Is it OK to not neuter my dog?
+Is it cruel to neuter a dog?

 Is 3 too old to neuter a dog?